Deployment Scripts

 - Review and select the changes to deploy

-- Click the Deploy button
+- Click Run script… in the toolbar

 - Monitor deployment progress in the progress tracker